FerretDB/FerretDB/website/blog/2024-11-14-relational-vs-document-database-comparison.md

 CouchDB's offline-first nature makes it perfect for mobile applications or systems that operate in environments with intermittent connectivity.

-## Examples of Relational Databases
+## Examples of relational databases

 The following are some popular relational databases that you can consider for your application: